hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 Custom form controls/inputs are a common pattern in complex front end applications.
 Its common to want to encapsulate HTML, CSS and accessibility in a component to make it easier to use in forms throughout the application.
 Common examples of this are datepickers, switches, dropdowns, and typeaheads.
-All of these types of inputs are not naitive HTML inputs.
+All of these types of inputs are not native HTML inputs.
 We would like them to easily integrate into Angular's form system to make them easy to use with other form inputs.